-The AKG 712 PRO deliver a great sound for critical listening.
-They're very comfortable headphones but are a bit bulky and cumbersome for everyday use.
-They also have an open-back design that leaks a lot and won't block much noise, which is not ideal for loud, noisy commutes.
+The AKG K712 PRO deliver a great sound for critical listening.
+They're super comfortable headphones with a few more accessories than the K701 or the K702.
+However, like the previous models, they're a bit bulky and cumbersome for everyday use.
+They also have an open-back design that improves their overall sound quality but leaks a lot and won't block much noise, which is not ideal for loud, noisy commutes.

 These headphones like the AKG 702 and AKG 701 are not stable and will easily fall your head if used while doing sports.
 They're not tight enough and will only stay in place during casual listening sessions.
 The detachable cable locks into the ear cups and will yank the headphones off your head before disconnecting if ever it's hooked on something.
 These are not sports headphones, and it shows in their design.

 Poor isolaton.
 These headphones don't offer any isolation below 1KHz, which is expected of open-back headphones.
 Above 1KHz, there is a 3dB/Octave roll-off present, which won't be effective in blocking outside noise.

 Poor leakage.
 The AKG K712 PRO headphones are quite loud and leak a lot, which is due to their open-back design.
 The profile of the leakage is narrower than most open headphones we have measured, similar to the K702.
 However, the drop in the leakage above 4KHz is rather uncharacteristic of most open headphones.

 No compatible app.